🎨 The Scenario

 Find \(n\), the radius, and the argument.

-A regular hexagon has one vertex at \(-\sqrt{3}+i\).
-Find \(n\), the circle radius, and the argument of this vertex.
-Show your working.
+A regular hexagon — one vertex is \(-\sqrt{3}+i\).
+From this alone, find \(n\), the radius of the circle, and the argument of the given vertex.

 Task 4b